zczliue/AMLS2021SN15105271/README.md

 - Sec 3: Generate true test score with re-trained models
   - This section loads Category B (celeba_test and cartoon_set_test) and performs prediction with newly trained models generated in Sec 2.
 Intermediate data pickles are stored in <TaskNumber_res> folder within each task.

+ ## ErrorHandling

+ - Image.open() cannot identify image file:
+    - This error might arise from lack of disk storage when attempting to read the Datasets.

+ - Corruption of pretrained models
+    - The entire Section 1 can be commented out without affecting the coderun of the next 2 sections.
+Please skip this section if any pretrained model is corrupted due to improper LFS management.

 ## Prerequisites